NecroHome/mod-travelers-recall/README.md

                 └── mod-travelers-recall.conf
 ```

-If your AzerothCore version automatically copies module configuration files during the build or installation process, verify whether the file has already been placed in the `conf` directory before copying it manually.
+If your AzerothCore version automatically copies module configuration files during the build or installation process, verify whether the file has already been placed in the `env/dist/etc/modules` directory before copying it manually.

 ---